jonathanolson/slither/notes/patterns.md

         - If their input feature sets are the same, combine them!!!
   -
   - Performance wins:
+    - (!!!!!!!!) - What if we do a BFS-like search (but keeping canonical at each step?)
+      - This gets us "instant incremental"
+      - WOULD NEED TO BRING BACK THAT "DUAL"
+      - ---- wait, won't this take up a LOT of memory? (!)
     - (!!!)
 WE can use "output feature sets" / solution sets to ACCELERATE the search?
       - If we have said feature sets A => B, then it makes no sense testing anything between A and B
       - WAIT think about this (recall, if we are going for MINIMAL, there might be A* with a different feature that is minimal)